-With Ohio under a stay-at-home order for at least two weeks and limits on group gatherings in place for an indefinite period of time, couples planning their weddings have had to face a lot of uncertainty and shifting plans.
-Whether you are planning your wedding for late 2020 or 2021; intend to elope now and celebrate later, as one couple did last weekend; or just postpone the entire shebang until the world’s health and economy are more stable, one thing remains the same: You’ll need to work with local vendors.
+With Ohio under a stay-at-home order at least through May 1 and limits on group gatherings in place for an indefinite period of time, couples planning their weddings have had to face a lot of uncertainty and shifting plans.
+Whether you are planning your wedding for late 2020 or 2021; intend to elope now and celebrate later, as one couple did recently; or just postpone the entire shebang until the world’s health and economy are more stable, one thing remains the same: You’ll need to work with local vendors.

 Fortunately, those folks are adapting their business models and offerings in order to remain available for interested couples.
 Below is a list of information we’ve compiled, which we’ll update regularly during the course of this crisis.
 Please note that, given the ever-shifting circumstances of the COVID-19 pandemic, information below may change before we’re able to update it.
 Always call the vendor in question to confirm the latest updates.